NewsAppsUMD/first-web-scraper-umd/docs/index.rst

 Now that we've covered all the fundamentals, it's time to get to work and write a web scraper.

-The target is a regularly updated `list of reports from Maryland's Office of Legislative Audits <https://www.ola.state.md.us/Search/Report?keyword=&agencyId=&dateFrom=&dateTo=>`_.
-These include audits of state and local government agencies as well as presentations to the state Legislature.
+The target is a regularly updated `list of disciplinary alerts from Maryland's Board of Physicians <https://www.mbp.state.md.us/disciplinary.aspx>`_.
+These include doctors who have had their medical licenses suspended or revoked for misconduct, as well as the lifting of suspensions.

 Installing dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~